Axway/api-builder-docs/content/en/docs/how_to/_index.md

 ---
-title: HOW to
+title: How to
-linkTitle: HOW to
+linkTitle: How to
 weight: 60
 date: 2021-10-01
 ---